-Register Value Direction Description SPC_CO SPC_COMMAND 0 r/w r/w Command register of the board.
-SPC_POWERDOWN 30 Sets the board to powerdown mode.
-The data in the on-board memory is no longer valid and cannot be read out or replayed again.
+Register Value Direction Description SPC_COMMAND 0 0 r/w Command register of the board.
+SPC_POWERDOWN 30 Sets the board replayed again to powerdown mode.
+The data in the on-board memory is no longer valid and cannot be read out or n.
 The board can be set to normal mode again by the reset command or by starting the boards.
 SPC_RESET 0 A software and hardware reset is done for the board.
 All settings are set to the default values.
-The data in the board's on-board memory will be no longer valid.
+The don-board memory will be no longer valid.